nergalex/f5-aks-kic-lab/source/class2/module1/module1.rst

 Exercise 3: NGINX Ingress Controller
 ************************************

-An *NGINX Ingress Controller* (IC) is hosted in a namespace owned by Infra Ops, it can be called *infrastructure namespace*.
+This lab use 2 *NGINX Ingress Controller* (IC) hosted in namespaces owned by Infra Ops, this kind of namespace is called an *infrastructure namespace*.
-An *infrastructure namespace* can host multiple ICs.
+An *infrastructure namespace* can host one or several ICs.
 An IC is associated to a unique *Ingress Class* name.
 Therefore an *infrastructure namespace* can propose to Applications several *Ingress Classes*, for example "silver", "gold" and "platinium".
-Because an *Ingress Class* could offer different service level, for example: ADC, API GW, WAF, open source, supported etc.
+Because an *Ingress Class* could offer different service level or be managed by different Infra Ops team, for example: ADC, API GW, WAF, open source, supported, SRE team for digital factory etc.

 In order to published, an Application have to select an *Ingress Class*.
 However an Application, that is hosted in its namespace, cannot use every existing *Ingress Class*